abonte/southtyrolean-healthservices-waitingtimes/README.md

 ### Prerequisites

-In order to execute the application locally, you need Python 3.x and pip.
+In order to execute the application locally, you need Python 3.x, pip and gunicorn.
 If you want to create an isolated Python environment, you can install [virtualenv](https://pypi.python.org/pypi/virtualenv)

 ```